Strapping: Uses of strapping

 Strapping is most often used in complete horizontal or vertical bands.
-Edge protectors are used to help spread the load at corners and reduce damage to the load by the tensioned strap.
+Edge protectors are used to help distribute the load at corners and reduce damage done to the load by the tensioned strap.
 Strapping can also be used in loops attached to holding locations on rail cars, skids, etc.

 Joining methods

 After the strap is tensioned, the strap is often sealed to itself.
 Steel strap is sealed with a seal and notch joint, a seal and crimp, seal-less joint, or via welding.
 Seals come in various shapes depending on the application; some can be put on after the strap is tensioned, while others must be installed before tensioning.
 To create the seal, the seal and strap are notched on both sides; if one set of notches are created then it is called a single notch joint, if two sets of notches are created then it is called a double notch joint.
 Crimp joints also use a seal, but crimp undulations are used instead of formed notches.
 These crimps form great frictional forces which keep the joint from seeping.
 Seal-less joints are created by forming interlocking keys into the middle of the strap.

 Plastic strap is most commonly joined by melting the straps together by adding heat to the joint.
 For lighter gauge strap, usually 16 mm and narrower, heat is introduced with a hot knife system.
 First, the hot knife moves in between the straps.
 Then a platen comes up and compresses the straps and hot knife against an anvil on the order of tens of milliseconds.
 The platen then drops and the hot knife is removed.
 After the hot knife is completely clear of the straps the platen comes back up and compresses the joint so that the melted portions of the strap mix and harden.